Hebraization of surnames: Pro-Hebraization

 All rabbinic authorities encourage hebraizing first names (VaYikra Rabba 32, and Kor'ei Sh'mo, pp. 173–181), and some actively encourage last names, as well (Rabbi Shlomo Aviner, Resp.
-She'elat Shlomo VIII, 67–68), and even did so themselves: among them: Rabbis Menashe HaKatan (Klein), Maharam Schick, Shlomo Goren (Goronchick), Shaul Yisraeli (Izraelit), Moshe Zvi Neria (Menkin), Shlomo Aviner (Langenauer).
+She'elat Shlomo VIII, 67–68), and even did so themselves: among them: Rabbis Menashe HaKatan (née Klein), Maharam Schick, Shlomo Goren (née Goronchick), Shaul Yisraeli (née Izraelit), Moshe-Zvi Neria (née Menkin), Shlomo Aviner (née Langenauer).

 Anti-Hebraization

 One of the opponents of the Hebraization of surnames was Moses Calvary, a writer and teacher.
 Born in Germany in 1883, he received a traditional, general, and rabbinical education.
 He was a member of Ahdut Ha'avodah, an educator in the Meir Shfeya youth village, principal of Gymnasia Rehavia in Jerusalem, and educator in the "Ahava" youth village in Kiryat Bialik.

 Yitzhak Ben Zvi demands we disqualify all the foreign names which are close to us.
 His assumption was that our immigration to Eretz Yisrael is a revolutionary act, a return to one's origins.
 Let the memory of the Diaspora therefore be erased so that the crown be returned to ancient times, by wrapping our names in the envelope of our language.
 I have my doubts if this zealousness is appropriate.
 Our names are part—a significant part—of our history.
 Bearers of historical names are still alive and among us; the names of figures who mark our history—names like Sasportas or Benbenisti, Abrabanel or Don Yehia, Rappaport or Eibeschitz—there is no reason to delete the chronicle of our national life.
 Let us preserve the faith of our fathers also in our revival.
 Do not betray our memories by radical action; and the text does not only relate to the famous: the variety in our names is a sign of our colorful history, a two-thousand year-old history, whose traces cannot be wiped out light-handedly.